logo

 The book opens with Hanna in a bank in Sarajevo.
 She is introduced to Ozren Karaman, the kustos and chief librarian of the National Museum, who saved the precious Sarajevo Haggadah from a bombing during the war in the early 1990s.
 Hanna inspects the book and finds a white hair, salt, wine stains, and the wing of an unknown insect.
 She then begins an affair with Ozren, and she learns about the traumatic loss of his family during the war.

-The novel then moves back in time to World War II and the story of a Jewish girl named Lola who is living in Sarajevo in the 1940s.
+The novel then moves back in time to World War II and the story of a Jewish girl named Lola living in Sarajevo in the 1940s.
 Nazi forces remove Jews forcibly from the city, and Lola becomes a Partisan fighter.
-On her return to the city, she is hopeless and believes she will be caught but is instead rescued by Serif Kamal, the kustos of the National Museum.
-He takes Lola in and brings her to a safe place in Italy, and while she is at the house, he also comes into possession of the Sarajevo Haggadah.
+Just when she believes she will be caught, she is instead rescued by Serif Kamal, the kustos of the National Museum.
+He takes Lola and brings her to a safe place in Italy, and while she is at the house, he also comes into possession of the Sarajevo Haggadah.
 He saves the book from Nazi looters and moves it to a family library in the mountains outside the city.

-Hanna discovers that some missing clasps in the manuscript have been stolen, among other oddities—the insect’s wing belongs to a common alpine butterfly, and the salt in the binding of the book is not common table salt, as she expected, but sea salt.
-Other oddities include the chemical makeup of the stains on the pages, which contain not only kosher wine, but also traces of blood.
-Hanna explores some of the sources of these oddities, which leads to imagined narratives in Vienna at the turn of the 20th century, Venice in the early 1600s, and 15th century Tarragona and Seville during the Spanish Inquisition.
+In the present, Hanna discovers that some missing clasps in the manuscript have been stolen.
+Other oddities include the facts that the insect’s wing belongs to a common alpine butterfly, that the salt in the binding of the book is sea salt, and that the chemical makeup of the stains on the pages contain not only kosher wine but also traces of blood.
+Hanna's investigation of these oddities lead to imagined narratives in Vienna at the turn of the 20th century, Venice in the early 17th century, and 15th century Tarragona and Seville during the Spanish Inquisition.